abcgz133/ChiSquare_Binning/README.md

 # Section 9 Appendix
 The following image shows the results of the code running on Jupyter Notebook

+A. the 1st image:

 ![avatar](./graphics/Days_between_login_date_and_listing_date.png)

+B. the 2nd image:

 ![avatar](./graphics/IV-SORTED.png)

+C. the 3rd image:

 ![avatar](./graphics/KS.png)

+D. the 4th image:

 ![avatar](./graphics/Largest_Percentage_of_Single_Value_in_Each_feature.png)

+E. the 5th image:

 ![avatar](./graphics/log_of_badRate_ratio_in_large_varaibles.png)

+F. the 6th image:

 ![avatar](./graphics/Score-Distribution.png)

+G. the 7th image:

 ![avatar](./graphics/AUC.png)